One dependable way to escape crowds of Alaska summertime visitors is simple. Just get wet.

 If you’ve got a need for speed and a fat checkbook, you can rent a powerboat from such businesses as Whittier Marine Charters.
 One-day rates start at $650 and go up from there.
 Big Lake Boat Rentals in the Mat-Su north of Anchorage also has pontoons for an easygoing tour of the 145-square-mile lake — and jet skis for those with a need for speed.

-Unless you’re aboard a big cruise ship, expect to get wet when you take to Alaska’s waterways.
-That’s OK: There are no better views in the state.
+Note: Unless you’re aboard a big cruise ship, expect to get wet when you take to Alaska’s waterways.